Praise and Appreciation for Athanatos Ministries’ Apologetics Mentorship Program

 Our Literary Apologetics Certificate Program was inspired by ACM’s belief that the defense of the Christian faith should be mounted through the arts in our culture.
 ACM hosts a number of Christian writing contests and publishes books, with an emphasis on integrating a defense of the faith into storytelling (ie, through fiction).
 Our Literary Apologetics Certificate Program is aimed to help both apologists and authors think about how to communicate the Christian worldview in our ever-increasingly diverse, and often hostile, world.

-Our courses can be taken ‘a la carte.’
-You don’t have to enroll in one of our programs to take them.
-Just go to the academy course interface and sign up for the one you want following these instructions.
+All courses can be taken ‘a la carte.’
+You don’t have to enroll in one of our certificate programs to take them.
+Just go to the academy course interface and sign up for the course you want following these instructions.

 Who might be interested in our courses?